TeshaneCrawford/t.crawford/content/articles/downlevelIteration-error-typescript.md

 slug: "dealing-with-the-downleveliteration-error-in-typescript"
 ---

-> This article was created using ChatGPT and meant as a placeholder
+> This article was inspired by an error I encountered while working on a TypeScript project.
+I hope it helps you resolve the same error in your projects.

 In the world of TypeScript development, encountering errors is a common occurrence.
 One such error that developers might encounter is the `Type 'string' can only be iterated through when using the '--downlevelIteration' flag or with a '--target' of 'es2015' or higher error` message.
 This error often arises when you're working with string iterations in a certain configuration.